 Despite popular belief, it doesn’t take as much time as one thinks to slow down and become mindful.
 Although lots of time is beneficial, this is not an all or nothing situation.
 If you do not have hours of free time every day to do things slowly and meditate for hours, it doesn’t mean it’s impossible to be mindful.

 Simple practices such as setting an alarm every few hours to take a couple of minutes, even 30 seconds, to forcibly stop what you are doing and breathe can dramatically help and slow you down.
-Isn’t it a simple way to increasing mindfulness?
+Isn’t it a simple way to increase mindfulness?

 “The key is in not spending time, but in investing it.” – Stephen R. Covey